Vaughan Hart: Publications

 Hart's concerns lie in particular with the symbolic function of architecture, and with the sources and meaning of architectural forms.
 He has published widely in the field of architectural history, specialising in the Italian architectural treatises and in British architectural history of the Renaissance and Baroque periods.
-He is the co-translator (with Peter Hicks) of the treatises of Sebastiano Serlio, funded by the Getty Grants Programme and The Graham Foundation for Advanced Studies in the Fine Arts, and he has also translated the two guidebooks to Rome published by Andrea Palladio and the guidebook to Venice by Francesco Sansovino (2017).
-These works were all published by Yale University Press, and have in turn been translated into Chinese and Japanese.
-Hart's translation of these classic works formed part of a wider project initiated by Rykwert and Robert Tavernor through their translation of the treatise by Leon Battista Alberti.
-In addition, Hart's monographs include influential studies of the work of Inigo Jones, Sir Christopher Wren, Sir John Vanbrugh and Nicholas Hawksmoor, all published by Yale University Press for The Paul Mellon Centre for Studies in British Art.
-The latter monograph was awarded the Best Book on British Art Prize of the American College Art Association in 2004.
+He is the co-translator (with Peter Hicks) of the treatises of Sebastiano Serlio, funded by the Getty Grants Programme and The Graham Foundation for Advanced Studies in the Fine Arts, and he has also co-translated the two guidebooks to Rome published by Andrea Palladio and the guidebook to Venice by Francesco Sansovino.
+The Palladio guide was discussed in 2006 by Jeanette Winterson in The Times and by Richard B. Woodward in The New York Times.
+These works were published by Yale University Press, and have been translated into Chinese and Japanese.
+Hart's translation of these classic works stemmed from a wider project initiated by Rykwert and Robert Tavernor through their translation of the treatise by Leon Battista Alberti.
+Hart has simultaneously published works on British architectural history and theory.
+Part of his Masters thesis on Jonathan Swift’s attitude to architecture was published in History Today, and his Doctoral thesis on Inigo Jones formed the basis for his first book, on the art and architecture of the Stuart Court, published by Routledge in 1994.
+In 1995 Phaidon Press published Hart’s study of the rebuilding of St Paul’s Cathedral.
+In addition, Hart's monographs on British architects include studies of the work of Inigo Jones, Sir Christopher Wren, Sir John Vanbrugh and Nicholas Hawksmoor, all published by Yale University Press for The Paul Mellon Centre for Studies in British Art.
+In 2004, the latter monograph was awarded the Best Book on British Art Prize by the Historians of British Art, an affiliate society of the American College Art Association.
+Hart has also published essays on the buildings and architectural theorists of early Twentieth Century European Modernism.
+In 2023 he contributed to a London Review of Books podcast, hosted by Rosemary Hill, on the seventeenth century perception of Stonehenge.